Royal Portrush Golf Club: The Open Championship

 A number of course changes were made in preparation for the 2019 Open.
 The 17th and 18th holes of the original Dunluce Links, the Championship course, were replaced by two new holes (the 7th and 8th) on land that was part of the Valley Links.
 Holes 7 to 16 were redesignated as holes 9 to 18 on the redesigned course.
 The land freed-up by removing the prior 17th and 18th holes was used for the tented village.
 There were number of other changes, including lengthening the 2nd hole by 40 yd and realigning the 10th (the new 12th).
 Despite the newly designed Dunluce Links reducing the course from a par 72 to a par 71, the overall length increased by almost 200 yd to 7337 yd.
 The total number of bunkers also increased from 59 to 62.
 Since the Valley Links lost two holes to the Dunluce Links, a number of changes are also having to be made to that course.

-Shane Lowry was victorious in the 2019 Open Championship.
+Below are a list of Open Championship winners at Royal Portrush: